 Never pile up snow against your fence, especially when we get those wet and heavy snowfalls.
-The weight from your piles can crack, bend, and otherwise damage even the strongest materials.
+The weight from your piles can crack, bend, and otherwise damage even the strongest, highest-quality materials.

 Do the extra work (or pay the kid down the street) to redirect snow piles away from your fencing.
 Even if it’s just a little snow, another storm could add on even more weight and crack your fencing over time.
 It’s not worth it!

 After a snow or ice storm, it’s also a good idea to go out and clear your fence off.
 Dust off any accumulated ice or snow with a broom or one of those snow removers you keep in your car.

 This will not only keep the weight off your fence, but protect wooden fences from prolonged water exposure and damage.
 This is especially important for wood fences.